 In another session, Dominick Mongarella of Secura spoke about his company’s experience selecting drones for its risk control department.
 Secura is considering using drones to investigate roofs and other elevated structures so that risk control professionals can avoid the risk of fall hazards.
 He discussed obtaining the necessary exemptions from the Federal Aviation Administration (FAA) to test the drones for this use.
 Secura is also looking into drone capability to efficiently view and document large properties and properties with multiple structures.
 While the focus of the current project was on aerial photos, advances in sensor technology—such as infrared (IR) sensors—could expand drone use for other purposes, including thermography.
 Attendees debated the benefit of drones over other remote imaging technologies, such as satellite imagery, and the expense of using drones.

 Mr. Mongarella confessed that Secura damaged a drone during its evaluations; ironically, it wasn’t how the attendees expected.
 The drone was not damaged in a crash but in transit between test locations while in its travel case.

-Presentation handouts for all sessions of the 2016 E&S Loss Control Executive Forum are available on the forum website.
 Next year’s forum is tentatively scheduled for April 19–21, 2017.
-If you’d like us to add you to the mailing list for the next forum, please e-mail your contact information to ESForum@verisk.com.
+If you’d like us to add you to the mailing list for the next forum, please email your contact information to ESForum@verisk.com.
 For more information on E&S, just visit our website.